 How can a passive investing strategy help diminish firm-specific risk?

 Passive investing is like going with the flow.
 Instead of trying to pick individual stocks and beat the market, passive investors aim to match the performance of the market.
 It's a method by which you follow the market without trying to beat it.
-This is just one of the ways passive investing differs to other investing strategy.
+This is just one of the ways passive investing differs to other investing strategies.

 So, how does passive investing help diminish firm-specific risk?